AustralianAntarcticDivision/angstroms/README.md

 Installation
 ------------

-You can install angstroms from github with:
+You can install the development version of angstroms from github with:

 ``` r
 # install.packages("devtools")